Sammy-Genius/SEND-FREIGHT/README.md

 # SEND-FREIGHT
-This is a clone of the Send freight app.
-Built with HTML, CSS and JavaScript.
+This is a clone of the Send freight app UI.
+Built with HTML and CSS.